-While visionary organizations are quickly becoming more pixelized, plenty of businesses continue to rely on traditional job architectures.
+While visionary organizations are quickly becoming more pixelized, plenty of businesses continue to rely on traditional job architectures as the basis for structuring their workforce.
 Some may not recognize the benefits of unboxing work just yet, while others might not know how to turn their vision into a reality.
 So what does it take to activate the pixelated workforce?

-Talent marketplaces can also address one of the pixelated workforce’s most common challenges: a change in the manager-direct report relationship.
+Workforce Agility Platforms can also address one of the pixelated workforce’s most common challenges: a change in the manager-direct report relationship.
 When work is unboxed from jobs, employees might take on projects that are managed by different team leaders.
 In the past, that often caused some managers to feel possessive of their direct reports and potentially resistant to pixelation.
-However, talent marketplaces broaden managers’ talent pools by matching qualified employees to projects they have open.
+However, these systems broaden managers’ talent pools by matching qualified employees to projects they have open.
 As a result, managers can feel confident that they’ll always have the talent they need to execute their priorities, in turn empowering their reports to expand their horizons.